loader-logo

 Photolysis and Carbon Fixation: The Two Stages of Photosynthesis

-Photosynthesis is not a single-step process but rather a complex sequence of reactions that can be divided into two main stages: the light-dependent reactions (photolysis) and the light-independent reactions, also known as the Calvin cycle or carbon fixation.
+Photosynthesis involves a complex sequence of reactions rather than a single-step process.
+We can divide it into two main stages: the light-dependent reactions (photolysis) and the light-independent reactions, also known as the Calvin cycle or carbon fixation.
 Let’s break down these two stages to understand how they fit into the larger process of photosynthesis.

 Photolysis: The Light-Dependent Reactions